LightForm-group/matflow-user-documentation/advanced_workflows.md

 from previous steps.
 The function in the python script must have parameters for each of the files listed in `from_files`, and this function should return data in a dictionary.
+The output file parser script can also have parameters for any of the task schema inputs, and these are listed under an `inputs` key.
 If you want to save results to a file, this can be done in the python function too, but the function should return a dict.
 This can be hard-coded in the function, or via an `inputs: [path_to_output_file]` line in the output file parser,